-At Tailem Bend Primary School, we will plan, implement and review our bullying prevention strategies.
-We will do this with our Governing Council, staff, students, families and local community by:
+At Nuriootpa High School we will plan, implement and review our bullying prevention strategies.
+We will do this with our Governing Council, staff, students, families and local community.

-- Creating a welcoming and inclusive school. - Making sure staff understand their role to create a safe school. - Sharing the school values and behaviour expectations.
-Lead by example. - Using consistent language among staff, students, parents and carers that encourages positive behaviours and social interactions. - Setting up a physical school environment that encourages positive social interactions. - Setting up and displaying behavioural expectations in all classrooms.
-Develop these with students.
-Review regularly. - Making sure students feel safe to raise concerns and report bullying. - Building staff skills to respond well to bullying. - Teaching about bullying in all year levels.
-Include how to prevent, identify, respond to and report bullying and cyberbullying. - Explicitly teaching positive behaviour and social and emotional skills.
-Guide students to have healthy relationships, both in person and online. - Using teachable moments when a bullying issue happens.
-Teach about respectful and appropriate behaviours. - Taking bullying seriously.
-Respond to reports of bullying or observed bullying behaviours. - Using fair and consistent responses to bullying or suspected bullying. - Documenting all bullying incidents.
-Check in with students while bullying incidents are being resolved. - Communicating regularly with families when a bullying incident happens. - Sharing information on how to prevent and respond to bullying and cyberbullying. - Reviewing our strategies and actions to prevent and respond to bullying.
-We will make sure that student needs are being met. - Setting up safe ways for students to report bullying and let students know how to do this. - Developing solutions to bullying incidents with students, staff, parents and caregivers. - Taking action against discrimination, harassment and violence. - Reporting criminal actions to South Australia Police. - After a serious incident of bullying, supervising the students involved before school, at break times and after school.
-This will be organised and visible. - Providing targeted social and emotional support for students who need more help after bullying incidents.
+- Create a welcoming and inclusive school. - Make sure staff understand their role to create a safe school - Build staff skills to respond well to bullying - Teach about bullying in all year levels.
+Including how to prevent, identify, respond to and report bullying and cyberbullying - Take bullying seriously.
+Respond to reports of bullying or observed bullying behaviours - Use fair and consistent responses to bullying or suspected bullying - Document all bullying incidents.
+Check in with students while bullying incidents are being resolved - Work with the Governing Council, site leadership, department staff and the local community to design local strategies to prevent and reduce bullying - Encourage parents and carers to take part in activities that promote safety and wellbeing - Share information on how to prevent and respond to bullying and cyberbullying - Review our strategies and actions to prevent and respond to bullying.
+We will make sure that student needs are being met - Set up safe ways for students to report bullying and let students know how to do this - Make information about the complaints resolution process available. • Develop solutions to bullying incidents with students, staff, parents and caregivers. - Take action against discrimination, harassment and violence.
+Report criminal actions to South Australia Police - Provide targeted social and emotional support for students who need more help after bullying incidents.